 What Temperature Do I Cook a Spiral Ham to?

-If you using a probe thermometer place it in the deepest part of the ham without hitting any bone (the bone will throw off your reading).
-Then set the alarm to go off at 130 degrees (at 120 degrees is when I would apply a glaze).
-Remove the ham from the oven and cover again with foil – do it very loosely if you have used a glaze.
-The ham’s temperature will continue to rise (the carryover effect) and should be at 140 degrees in about 10 to 20 minutes depending on the size and shape of your ham.
+If you are using a probe thermometer, place it in the deepest part of the ham without hitting any bone (the bone will throw off your reading).
+Then set the alarm to go off at 130 degrees if applying a glaze, otherwise let your ham go to 140 degrees.

 I would love to hear back from you if you gave my tips a try and had better results.
 Leave a comment below.